folio-org/folio-analytics/sql/report_queries/item_count/README.md

   * Each holdings record has a permanent location.
   * Excludes suppressed instance records (instance discovery suppress value is “true”)
-  * [When this field becomes available:] Excludes suppressed holdings records
+  * [When this field becomes available:] Excludes suppressed holdings records.
-  * HOW ARE WE EXCLUDING WITHDRAWN ITEMS?
   * This query is intended to exclude e-resources.
 It excludes records with instance format names of “computer – online resource” or “ISNULL,”  and excludes records with holdings library names of “Online” or “ISNULL.”
 These values many need to be updated for your local needs.
   </details>